-If you are lucky enough to have cannabis leaves nearby, here are a few delicious things you can do to improve your health with raw cannabis.
+If you are lucky enough to have cannabis leaves nearby, here are a few delicious things you can make.

 If you can grow in your region, it’s time to look at ways to get the most health benefits from raw cannabis.
 The main thing to remember is that it is a herb.
-So, it’s not just for smoking – it has a number of health benefits when consumed raw.
-Warning: It’s a bit of an acquired taste that may take some time to grow into ‘appealing’.
+So, it’s not just for smoking – it has a number of different benefits when consumed raw.
+Warning: cannabis is a bit of an acquired taste that may take some time to grow into ‘appealing’.
 But, hey, you probably used to hate mushrooms and olives, right?

 Which Parts of Raw Cannabis Can You Eat?

-For dosing to maximum health benefit, consume around 15 leaves per day.
+For dosing purposes, it is recommended to consume 15 leaves per day.
 These will need to first be cleaned by soaking them in cold water with a bit of apple cider vinegar for about 5 minutes.

 Second, you’ll also want to include some raw bud in these healthy treats.
 The flower has the greatest concentration of cannabinoids so they’ll bring in the greatest health benefit.
 Start with 2 small, raw buds a day.